dumbfunded/dumb-site/content/about.md

 domains, and nobody cares about it's alleged social networking aspects.

 Tumblr also has some exciting ideas about scraping referrer data from links and jamming a **ton** of crud into your pages.

-Average monthly cost: $0.
+They also have no business model, and thus it is totally free.

 ### [CloudFlare](https://www.cloudflare.com/)
 Formerly handled DNS for `dumbfunded.io`, and was the CDN for image content.

-Average monthly cost: $0.
+Mysteriously this was free.